Skip to main content

 Why SSE?

-Server-Sent Events enable:
+Server-Sent Events are used because:

 • Standard protocol: Built into browsers and HTTP libraries